Collaboration

 Branded portals: Send clients to a white-label review page with your logo.
 No "what software is this?" confusion.

 Pricing: Usage-based, not per-seat.
-Include 25+ reviewers without paying $18 each per month like you would with per-user tools.
+Include many reviewers without high per-user fees like seat-based tools.

 2. Frame.io